letitiabanana/PnP-OVSS/README.md

 ```

 ## Replace the config file and GradCAM file of BLIP
-Download all the files in this repository and put them under LAVIS
+Download all the files in this repository and put them under LAVIS <br>
 Replace /home/user/LAVIS/lavis/models/blip_models/blip_image_text_matching.py with the file in this repository <br>
 Replace /home/user/LAVIS/lavis/configs/models/blip_itm_large.yaml with the file in this repository <br>
 Replace /home/user/LAVIS/lavis/models/med.py with the file in this repository <br>